United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Liability of incorporators / shareholders

-The shareholders' liability is limited to the extent of their shares in the capital of the LLC.
+The shareholders' liability is limited to the value of their respective shares in the capital of the LLC.

 (Governing) bodies